npm/npm/doc/json.md

 ### directories.lib

-If you specify a "lib" directory, then the lib folder will be walked and any *.js or *.node files found will be exposed as a default module hash.

-**The lib directory mapping will be deprecated soon.
-Please do not rely on it.**
+Tell people where the bulk of your library is.
+Nothing special is done with the lib folder in any way, but it's useful meta info.

 ### directories.bin

 If you specify a "bin" directory, then all the files in that folder will be used as the "bin" hash.

 If you have a "bin" hash already, then this has no effect.

 ### directories.man

 A folder that is full of man pages.
 Sugar to generate a "man" array by walking the folder.

 ### directories.doc

 Put markdown files in here.
 Eventually, these will be displayed nicely, maybe, someday.

 ### directories.example